Scouts BSA Leader Training

-Training is available for all Boy Scout leaders - from Scoutmasters to committee members.
+Training is available for all Scout BSA leaders - from Scoutmasters to committee members.

 When am I considered Trained?

-Being a "trained" Boy Scout leader includes three main requirements: Youth Protection Training, Position-Specific Training and Hazardous Weather Training.
+Being a "trained" Scout BSA leader includes three main requirements: Youth Protection Training, Position-Specific Training and Hazardous Weather Training.

 Youth Protection Training